 "People of Larcosia," the king announced, "It is with great pleasure that I announce the anticipated birth of our child, whom we will call Prince Erik."

 A great roar went up among the crowd, and murmurs of assent quickly spread throughout the room.
 The king held up his hand to silence the boisterous crowd as he addressed them once more.

 "Would the good fairies of the north approach the throne to bestow their gifts?"

 The audience watched as three pleasant looking, middle aged women approached the King and Queen.
 The first fairy, the fairy of talents, kneeled at the Queen's feet as she placed her hands on the Queen's stomach to bestow her gift.

 "Fair child," the fairy began, "I bless you with the talent of music.
-Your voice will be more heavenly than the angels, your skill will be such that you will master any instruments your hands touch, and your ability to compose will be revered as pure genius."
+Your voice will be more heavenly than that of the angels.
+Your skill will be such that you will master any instrument your hands touch, and your ability to compose will be revered as pure genius."

 The fairy finished by bowing to the royals as the next fairy, the fairy of knowledge approached the Queen and repeated the same motion.